LunaFeng922/abc/simple-chat-path/README.md

 ## Chat Path

 Hi!
-This project is a chat room visualizes the evolving "chat path" between you and the people you're chatting with —- a "chatting-visualization" of your relationships.
+This project is a chat room visualizes the evolving "chat path" between you and the people you're chatting with.

 ### Installation & Setup